-When someone was asleep or intoxicated during an incident or is recalling something that happened a long time ago, their brain tends to fill in the gaps with facts that are not accurate.
-Maybe they wake up feeling uneasy and they believe that they did not consent to the previous night's sexual encounter.
+When someone is asleep or intoxicated during an incident or is recalling something that happened a long time ago, their brain tends to fill in the gaps with facts that are not accurate.
+Maybe they wake up feeling uneasy and believe that they did not consent to the previous night's sexual encounter.

-They are frustrated because they can't remember what happened, since they were intoxicated, and now, they are trying to piece together what happened and this is where the false memory issues can come in.
+They are frustrated because they can't remember what happened since they were intoxicated, and now, they are trying to piece together what happened, and this is where the false memory issues can come in.

 False Allegations of Sexually Abusing Own Children